Why the Anthropic-Pentagon rupture is not corporate defiance

 Anthropic’s two restrictions are not arbitrary corporate preferences.
 They correspond to two areas where AI capabilities have overtaken the legal framework.

-As Amodei detailed in his February 26 statement, current law allows the government to purchase detailed records of Americans’ movements, web browsing, and associations from commercial sources without a warrant — a practice the Intelligence Community itself has flagged as a privacy risk and one that has prompted bipartisan pushback in Congress.
+As Amodei details in his February 26 statement, current law allows the government to purchase detailed records of Americans’ movements, web browsing, and associations from public sources without a warrant — a practice the Intelligence Community itself has flagged as a privacy risk and one that has prompted bipartisan pushback in Congress.
 The practice is not illegal; it was simply not operationally useful before the era of large language models and advanced analytics.
 AI, however, changes the scope: powerful models can assemble scattered, individually innocuous data points into a comprehensive portrait of a person’s life, automatically and at massive scale.
-And the Fourth Amendment doctrine, along with the statutes Congress has enacted, has not caught up to what is now technically possible.
-This same legal obsolescence extends to battlefields.
-Anthropic’s concern is not the partially autonomous systems already in use today.
-It is fully autonomous weapons — systems that identify, select, and engage targets without any human involvement.
+And the Fourth Amendment doctrine, along with existing federal statutes, has not caught up to what is now technically possible.

 Neither of these concerns is ideological.
 Both are structural.
-And both point to the same conclusion that legislation has not kept pace with capability.
+And both point to the same inescapable conclusion that legislation has not kept pace with capability.

 The Precedent Problem—